UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Method

-\textbf{CSV2S: Cuer-specific Speech Synthesis.} Based on the correlation between face portrait and speech \cite{rong2025seeing}, a latent diffusion model (LDM) \cite{rombach2022high} is trained to synthesize cuer-specific speech conditioned on the learned visual embedding \( Z_{mv} \).
-Specifically, a pretrained VAE encoder compresses ground-truth mel-spectrograms into latent codes \( Z_s \), which are then corrupted into \( Z_s^t \) by sequentially injecting Gaussian noise \( \epsilon \) over \( t \) time steps:

-where $\alpha_t$ represents the noise level at the $t$ time step.
-The noised \( Z_s^t \) is then input into the LDM \cite{rombach2022high} to learn the distribution of latent speech codes under the visual condition \( Z_{mv} \).
-The objective of the CSV2S generation path can be formulated as:
+\textbf{CSV2S: Cuer-specific Speech Synthesis.} To directly synthesize intelligible and personalized speech from CS videos, we formulate speech generation as a conditional denoising process within a latent diffusion model (LDM)~\cite{rombach2022high}.
+Since both lip shapes and hand cues in CS convey phonemic content, the speech generation is conditioned a refined visual embedding \( Z_{mv}' \), which is derived by transforming the CSR multimodal feature \( Z_{mv} \) via a VisioPhonetic adapter (VPA).
+Specifically, a pretrained VAE encoder compresses ground-truth mel-spectrograms into latent codes \( Z_s \), which are progressively corrupted with Gaussian noise \( \epsilon \) over \( t \) steps: $Z_s^t := \alpha_t \cdot Z_s + (1 - \alpha_t) \cdot \epsilon,$ where \( \alpha_t \) denotes the noise level at timestep \( t \).
+The noisy latent \( Z_s^t \) then denoised by the LDM conditioned on \( Z_{mv}' \).
+The generation objective is defined as:

-where \( \mathcal{M} \) represents the LDM.
-By training LDM, visual information is interacted with latent speech codes, enabling the generated speech to accurately match the dynamic changes in the visual content while preserving the naturalness of personalized speech.
+where \( \mathcal{M} \) represents the denoising network.
+By learning this conditional distribution, our model generates temporally aligned speech that reflects the visual expressions of cuers.

-\textbf{UniCUE: Unified Understanding and Generation.} The CSR path learns fine-grained visual embeddings \( Z_{mv} \) by performing linguistic text recognition, which are then used as conditional inputs for the CSV2S path, enabling CSV2S to leverage the fine-grained visual understanding for accurate speech generation.
-This shared mechanism in our unified framework not only reduces information loss but also avoids error propagation that might arise from intermediate text conversions.
-Therefore, CSV2S can capture cue-specific acoustic features while maintaining linguistic accuracy and temporal consistency, generating cuer-specific speech outputs.
+\textbf{UniCUE: Unified Understanding and Generation.} The CSR pathway learns fine-grained multi-modal visual embeddings \( Z_{mv} \) through detailed linguistic recognition.
+To bridge the architectural gap between the CSR and the diffusion-based speech generator, we introduce a VPA that transforms \( Z_{mv} \) into a refined representation \( Z_{mv}' \).
+These embeddings are subsequently utilized as conditional inputs to the CSV2S pathway, enabling the speech synthesis model to leverage enriched visual understanding for improved generation accuracy.
+By sharing visual feature representations within this unified framework, our approach effectively reduces information loss and mitigates error propagation that often arises from intermediate text conversions.
+As a result, CSV2S is capable of generating cue-specific speech that faithfully preserves linguistic fidelity and temporal alignment, producing personalized and intelligible speech outputs tailored to individual cuers.